-Our clinic houses the best knee specialists in Singapore.
-During the joint replacement surgery in Singapore, you will be given an anaesthetic and the surgeon will replace the damaged parts of the joint.
+Our knee specialists will be able to administer the treatment at our clinic in Singapore.
+During the joint replacement surgery, you will be given an anaesthetic and the surgeon will replace the damaged parts of the joint at our clinic in Singapore.
 In an arthritic knee, the damaged ends of the bones and cartilage are replaced with metal and plastic surfaces.
 These are shaped to restore knee movement and function.

 The materials used during the joint replacement surgery in Singapore are designed to enable the joint to move just like your normal joint.
 The prosthesis is generally composed of two parts: a metal piece that fits closely into a matching sturdy plastic piece.
 Several metals are used, including stainless steel, alloys of cobalt and chrome, and titanium.
 The plastic material is durable and wear resistant (polyethylene).

-At OrthoSports, the leading sports clinic in Singapore our knee surgeons are well versed in the latest techniques in joint (hip and knee) replacement surgery in Singapore, including Computer-aided Navigation, Minimally-invasive Surgery (MIS) and partial joint replacements like Unicondylar Knee Replacements (“Uni”) and Hip Resurfacing operations.
+At OrthoSports, a sports clinic in Singapore our knee surgeons are well-versed in joint (hip and knee) replacement surgery and techniques in Singapore, including Computer-aided Navigation, Minimally-invasive Surgery (MIS) and partial joint replacements like Unicondylar Knee Replacements (“Uni”) and Hip Resurfacing operations.
 In MIS, specially designed jigs are used to guide the insertion of the hip and knee joint replacement parts.